kailash-manasarovar/statement/docs/timeline/2023/august.md

 - That's what I thought; I reckon I was right.
 - I think the guide was feeling it too.
 - And, I think he was meant to.
+- Over the course of the day, on occasions, the sexual arousal I was experiencing became rather intense - mobile tower in sight maybe.
+And at these moments, the guide would step away from me, keep his distance.
+- I noticed it because it was in pattern with the visceral waves of sexual arousal.
-- When I went to the shop to meet him there was a curious energy between us I couldn't quite fathom.
+- When I had gone to the shop in the morning to meet him there was a curious energy between us I couldn't quite fathom.
-- We chatted a lot and got on really well.
+- Throughout the day, we chatted a lot and got on really well.
 - He told me quite personal things about himself; that he was divorced and shared parenting with his ex-wife.
 - We had a shared interest in crypto and he told me all about his crypto activities.
 - I told him I was studying piano at the conservatory in Spain.